styleguidist/react-styleguidist/docs/GettingStarted.md

 # Installation

 **Requirements:** Only Babel 6 is supported in [Styleguidist 2.0.0](https://github.com/sapegin/react-styleguidist/releases/tag/2.0.0)+.
 If you don't use Babel in your project, that's fine, but if you use Babel 5, please use Styleguidist 1.3.2.
 Webpack is recommended, but not required.
+Should work with Webpack 1 and Webpack 2.

 1. Install from npm: